colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

     // ..
 ```

 `nextBoard` will contain the state of the board.
-An array of arrays of numbers that represent the state of the board.
+An array of arrays of numbers that represent the token in each board position.
 These will be used to render the board tokens in the slots.

-Next, create a method called `renderSlots(nextBoard)` to the `Board` class.
-To kep the upcoming drawing commands simple, you'll first start drawing the slots from a different point of origin.
-This way, you won't have to consider padding in later drawing commands in `renderSlots`.
-To do this, you'll use the `CanvasDrawingContext2D.translate()` method:
+Next, create a method called `renderSlots()` to the `Board` class.
+To keep the upcoming drawing commands simple, you'll modify the point of origin where you start drawing the slots.
+This way, you won't have to consider padding in later drawing commands in `renderSlots()`.
+To do this, you'll use the [`CanvasRenderingContext2D.translate()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/translate)` method:

 ```js
 export default class Board extends GameObject {